pipct/propreantepenultimate-card/README.txt

 §3.1.5.2                the number of topmost consecutive cards §3.1.5.3                on the pile
 §3.1.5.4                with identical ranks.
+§3.2              GeneralMatch(A):
+§3.2.1.1            If the two topmost cards both have rank 6:
+§3.2.1.2              If A has rank 6:
+§3.2.1.3                GeneralMatch(A) is false.
+§3.2.2.1            If A has a numeric rank
+§3.2.2.2              and at least two cards have been played thus far:
+§3.2.2.3                Set RS to the rank of A.
+§3.2.2.4                If the topmost card has a numeric rank:
+§3.2.2.5                  Increase RS by the topmost card's rank.
+§3.2.2.6                If the penultimate card has a numeric rank:
+§3.2.2.7                  Increase RS by the penultimate card's rank.
+§3.2.2.8                If RS is divisible by three:
+§3.2.2.9                  GeneralMatch(A) is false.
+§3.2.3              Otherwise GeneralMatch(A) is true.
-§3.2              A card can be played as a type 1 match if:
+§3.3.1            A card can be played as a type 1 match §3.3.2              if GeneralMatch(this card) is true and if:
-§3.2.1              - if RM is false, or
+§3.3.3                - if RM is false, or
-§3.2.2              - BasicMatch(this card, topmost card) must be true, or §3.2.3              - the card must have the same suit as the topmost card §3.3              A card can be played as a type 2 match if:
+§3.3.4                - BasicMatch(this card, topmost card) must be true, or §3.3.5                - the card must have the same suit as the topmost card §3.4.1            A card can be played as a type 2 match §3.4.2              if GeneralMatch(this card) is true and if:
-§3.3.1              1.
+§3.3.3                1.
 BasicMatch(this card, topmost card) is true, or
-§3.3.2              2.
+§3.3.4                2.
 BasicMatch(this card, penultimate card) is true, or
-§3.3.3.1            3.
-Its rank is ±1 of the top or penultimate card’s rank, §3.3.3.2                  wrapping at Ace, or
+§3.3.5.1              3.
+Its rank is ±1 of the top or penultimate card’s rank, §3.3.5.2                    wrapping at Ace, or §3.3.6.1              4.
-§3.3.4.1            4.
 It has rank 3 or 7,
-§3.3.4.2                  and the topmost or penultimate card §3.3.4.3                  has rank 7 or 3 respectively, §3.3.4.4                  and B is true, or
+§3.3.6.2                    and the topmost or penultimate card §3.3.6.3                    has rank 7 or 3 respectively, §3.3.6.4                    and B is true, or
-§3.3.5.1            5.
-At least two cards have been played so far, §3.3.5.2.1              the top two cards and the card to be played §3.3.5.2.2                have a rank between 2 and 10 (inclusive), §3.3.5.3                and either the
+§3.3.7.1              5.
+At least two cards have been played so far, §3.3.7.2.1                the top two cards and the card to be played §3.3.7.2.2                  have a rank between 2 and 10 (inclusive), §3.3.7.3                  and either the
-§3.3.5.3.1                - sum
+§3.3.7.3.1                  - sum
-§3.3.5.3.2                - difference
+§3.3.7.3.2                  - difference
-§3.3.5.3.3                - product
+§3.3.7.3.3                  - product
-§3.3.5.3.4                - or quotient
+§3.3.7.3.4                  - or quotient
-§3.3.5.4.1              of the ranks of two of the three cards §3.3.5.4.2.1              (top two cards from the pile §3.3.5.4.2.2                and the card to be played) §3.3.5.4.5                in any order
+§3.3.7.4.1                of the ranks of two of the three cards §3.3.7.4.2.1                (top two cards from the pile §3.3.7.4.2.2                  and the card to be played) §3.3.7.4.5                  in any order
-§3.3.5.5                is an integer equal to the remaining card’s rank.
+§3.3.7.5                  is an integer equal to the remaining card’s rank.
-§3.4              Both type 1 and type 2 matches also require that §3.4.1              if the two topmost cards both have rank 6, §3.4.2              this card can’t have rank 6.

 §4              Card Options:
 §4.1.1            1.
 Don't play a card.